nashville-software-school/bangazon-ltd/orientation/exercises/12_BAG_OF_LOOT.md

 How can you store that relationship when you are writing the data to disk?

-> **Pro tip:** The [uuid](https://docs.python.org/3/library/uuid.html?highlight=uuid#example) module in Python can generate universally unique identifiers for each set of data that you need to store.
+> **Pro tip:** The [SecureRandom](https://ruby-doc.org/stdlib-2.4.0/libdoc/securerandom/rdoc/SecureRandom.html) module in Ruby can generate universally unique identifiers for each set of data that you need to store.
 For example, there will be children with the same name, so you will need a truly unique identifier for each one.

 <table>
 <tr>